Is Divorce on Your Holiday Shopping List?December 8, 2015 • By Ginita Wall, CPA, CFP®

 Thinking about shopping lists, presents, parties, and…divorce?
 Holidays are usually a time for reconnecting, but if you are married — and not so happily — seasonal preparations can put major strain on relationships that are already teetering on the brink.
 And, according to a Huffington Post Divorce article,* “January has the most legal breakups.”
 So: How do you celebrate the holidays when you don’t think your marriage will make it?

 According to Ginita Wall and Candace Bahr, two top Certified Divorce Financial Analysts and nationally recognized wealth and divorce experts, keeping emotions in check is key – and, getting clear on your options.
-Wall is also a Forensic Accountant, CPA and CFP®; Bahr is also a CEA, and co-founder of Bahr Investment Group.
-The pair co-founded the Women’s Institute for Financial Education (WIFE.org) almost twenty-five years ago, launching nationally acclaimed programs that include the “Second Saturday Divorce Workshop for Women,” the longest-running program of its kind.
+Wall is also a forensic accountant, CPA and CFP®; Bahr is also a CEA, and co-founder of Bahr Investment Group.
+The pair co-founded the Women’s Institute for Financial Education (WIFE.org) twenty-eight years ago, launching critically acclaimed “Second Saturday Divorce Workshops for Women,” the longest-running program of its kind.
 Second Saturday is a three-part seminar that offers essential, non-biased financial, legal and emotional information to individuals in any stage of “untying the knot” – even during the holidays.

 Heading into divorce deeply in debt complicates everything, so don’t drown your guilt or sorrow in shopping.
-This may not be the most picture-perfect memorable holiday season, and that’s okay – right now, you are just getting through a difficult time – one that will pass.
+This may not be the most picture-perfect memorable holiday season, and that’s okay.
+Right now, you are just getting through a difficult time – one that will pass.

 Holidays are about getting together, but divorce is about breaking up.
 Get through this pressure-packed time of year by focusing on others.
 Maintain a gracious spirit and be grateful for all of the good things you have – there are still a lot!
 Consider what’s most important to yourself and your family, and pare celebrations down to just those things.

 Think of your marital problems the same way you would a big snowstorm during the holidays.
 You might have to change your plans a bit, re-arrange schedules and deal with some unpleasantness.
 But you can still figure out ways to celebrate without the storms derailing your holiday.
 Find and share every little joy you can this holiday season.